 As a blogger giving instructions on how to properly do things, I should tell you to store your cornbread in an airtight container.
 As someone who knows you want to do things the easiest way possible – here’s how we do it.
 We leave the cornbread in the skillet with the same knife for 2 – 3 days until it is all gone.
 We loosely cover it with a piece of foil, and we use that same piece of foil the next time we make cornbread.
 That’s country-style.

-Fresh cornbread has a tendency to grow mold pretty quickly if you live somewhere with a lot of humidity, which is basically all of the south, so it should be eaten or frozen pretty quickly.
+Fresh cornbread has a tendency to grow mold pretty quickly if you live somewhere with a lot of humidity, which is basically all of the South, so it should be eaten or frozen pretty quickly.
 If we aren’t going to eat it right away, we will freeze half of the cornbread to save for later.

 Can You Freeze Cornbread?

+Yes!
+You can absolutely freeze cornbread.
 Once cooled, wrap leftover cornbread in plastic wrap, then aluminum foil, and place it in a freezer bag.
 It will keep in the freezer for 2-3 months.

 🙋♀️ Frequently Asked Questions